-Philips has formed a partnership with the Oklahoma Safety Council to assist Oklahoma Companies in establishing an effective medical emergency plan that includes a life saving devise called an automated external defibrillator.
+The Oklahoma Safety Council has established partnerships with Philips and HeartSine to assist Oklahoma Companies in establishing an effective medical emergency plan that includes a life saving devise called an automated external defibrillator.
 Every company should be prepared to handle a medical emergency including one as common as Sudden Cardiac Arrest.

 Sudden Cardiac Arrest is the number one killer in the US.
 Every year, 450,000 Americans and as many as 7,000 children die from sudden cardiac arrest (SCA).
 It doesn't have to be this way.
 Equipping facilities with automated external defibrillators (AEDs) and personnel on sight to use them can give anyone struck down by SCA another chance at life.
 AEDs deliver a pulse of electricity, the single most effective way to restore the normal rhythm of a heart in cardiac arrest.

 There's No Time to Lose!
 Equipping your workplace, home, or child's school with AEDs can mean the difference between life and death for students, employees, and the entire community.
 Although there are many steps involved in setting up and managing a successful AED program, the rewards are great.